Appearance

 The problem: The same signal is posted twice -- either because the provider edited and reposted, the message was forwarded from another channel, or TTMT processed it twice due to a connection retry.

-How TTMT catches it: The Duplicate Detection system generates a unique identifier from:
+How TTMT catches it: The duplicate detection system generates a unique identifier from:

 symbol + direction + entry + SL + TP1 + TP2 + ... + TPnIf this identifier has been seen recently, the signal is skipped.
 This prevents opening two identical trades from the same signal.